Sa:gwáyoˀ Gayogo̱hó:nǫˀ/

 Accessibility & Parking

 All buildings on the West End Arts Campus are wheelchair accessible, with elevators in the main buildings of the Schweinfurth Art Center & Cayuga Museum of History & Art.
-There are multiple reserved accessible spots across the campus immediately next to the main buildings.
-If you are someone who does not need accessible parking, we strongly encourage finding street parking or going directly to the overflow lot at 196 Genesee St. (Pettigrass Funeral Home) as we will prioritize our lots for individuals with accessibility needs.
+There are multiple reserved accessible spots across the campus.
+If you are someone who does not need accessible parking, you will be required to find street parking as we will prioritize our lots for art vendors and individuals with accessibility needs.

 Museum Exhibits